TwistingTwists/obsidian-tools/Shannon Entropy.md

 | **Biased Coin** | $p(\text{Heads}) = 0.9$<br><br>  <br><br>$p(\text{Tails}) = 0.1$ | $H = - [ (0.9 \cdot \log_2(0.9)) + (0.1 \cdot \log_2(0.1)) ]$ | $\approx \mathbf{0.469 \text{ bits}}$ | **Low Uncertainty** - The outcome is highly predictable, providing little information.                                                  |
 | **Fair Coin**   | $p(\text{Heads}) = 0.5$<br><br>  <br><br>$p(\text{Tails}) = 0.5$ | $H = - [ (0.5 \cdot \log_2(0.5)) + (0.5 \cdot \log_2(0.5)) ]$ | $= \mathbf{1 \text{ bit}}$            | **Maximum Uncertainty** - The outcome is completely unpredictable, providing the maximum possible information for a two-outcome system. |

----

-### Why Is It Important?

-Shannon entropy is a foundational idea with many applications:

-- **Data Compression:** It sets the **absolute theoretical limit** for data compression.11 A file's entropy (in bits) is the minimum average number of bits per symbol needed to encode it.
-This is why a random file (high entropy) is almost impossible to compress, while a repetitive text file (low entropy) compresses very well.

-- **Machine Learning:** Used in decision trees (as "Information Gain") to decide which questions are best to "ask" to split the data.12

-- **Cryptography:** To measure the randomness and unpredictability of cryptographic keys.

-- **Biology:** To analyze the information content in DNA or protein sequences.

 ----

-This is a fantastic set of questions.
-It gets to the very heart of the _why_ behind the formula, moving past the simple calculation.

-Let's build this intuition from the ground up.

 The single most important shift in thinking is this: